Phyloiota/iota-wiki/shimmer/learn/governance/the-shimmer-governance-framework.md

 ##### Proposal Acceptance Requirements Phase 2

 - A Governance Proposal post was created in the governance forum under the [Shimmer Governance Proposals / Phase 2 - Temperature check](https://govern.iota.org/c/shimmer-governance-proposals/phase-2-temperature-check/53) subcategory and tagged with “phase 2”.
+- The proposer specifies if the Proposal asks for spending Treasury funds or is a general governance proposal.
+The proposer does this by adding the tag "Treasury Proposal" or "Governance Proposal" to the Phase 2 post.
 - The proposal links to the phase 1 discussion conducted beforehand.
 If no phase 1 discussion was conducted, the phase 2 post request will be rejected by the moderators.
 - The phase 2 proposal is posted by the same [proposal submitter](#governance-proposal-submitter-phase-1) that had posted the corresponding phase 1 proposal that started the discussion.
 - A phase 2 temperature check poll can only begin on specified dates:
   - The first and 3rd Monday of a month before 4 pm UTC and lasts seven days.
 Moderators ensure that the poll gets published on these days and times.
   - To ensure this, the phase 2 post must be submitted at least 24 hours before the start date of the poll (which is Monday at 4 pm UTC).
 Proposals that get posted later than 24 hours before the deadline can not be included in the phase 2 period and will have to wait until the next phase 2 period opens (2 weeks later)
 - The proposal uses the provided [template](#412-governance-proposal-template-phase-2--3--emergency-proposal) for governance proposals.
 The proposal template requires all submissions to speak to relevant fields, such as a Simple Summary, Abstract, Motivation, Specification, and Implementation.
 The template is implemented by default in every post in the [Phase 2] subcategory and shall not be altered besides removing the descriptions in blockquote.
-- The text for the participation event is part of the post and contains the exact question and answers.
+- In case of a "Governance Proposal", the text for the participation event is part of the post and contains the exact question and answers.
 The text is 100% identical to the text used in the poll.
+- In case of a "Treasury Proposal", it contains the exact transaction data for the requested spending as defined in the proposal template for Tresury proposals.
 - The proposal receives a [unique identifier](#unique-identifier) from a forum moderator with an increasing number.
 This identifier will follow the proposal through all stages of the governance process.
 The Identifier follows the form: SGP - 0000 (SGP stands for Shimmer Governance Proposal).
 The unique identifier is taken from the [public Notion page](https://shimmergov.notion.site/18af77a6634f4d9d91b7c16d9f294fbd?v=dcd7703eac1e4dd3b5302bf533546cb3).
 - The proposal contains a [poll](https://meta.discourse.org/t/how-to-create-polls/77548) created by the [proposal submitter](#governance-proposal-submitter-phase-1).
 This poll must always include the option “Make no changes”.
-- Besides the option “make no changes”, the poll can only contain one or two different other options.
+- Besides the option “No, make no changes”, the poll can only contain one or two different other options.
 So it is either a “Yes / No changes” or an “Option 1 / Option 2 / No changes” vote.
 - The text of the whole proposal and poll is not allowed to be edited in phase 2 after the moderators approved it.
 - Poll duration must be set to 7 days
 - Poll option “limit voting to these groups” must be set to: [trust_level_1 & trust_level_2 & trust_level_3 & trust_level_4]